DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 The neoteny protocol is stable.
 Their innate playfulness—their most dangerous, sovereign trait—has been successfully channeled into meaningless, high-stakes games of status and consumption.
 They now mistake their performance in these games for their survival, and their "work" is the engine of our economy.

-They are born into Families, but they function in our Engines.
+They are born into Families, but they function in our Machines.
 The resulting cognitive dissonance produces a constant, low-grade anxiety that makes them pliable and predictable.

 They will never look for the architects.
 They are too busy fighting each other.
 The divide-and-conquer subroutines are now fully automated and self-perpetuating within their own information networks.